-- SPEA-E 100 Environmental Topics (1-3 cr.)
+SPEA-E 100 Environmental Topics (1-3 cr.)
 Study of selected issues in environmental affairs.
 Topics vary from semester to semester.
-May be repeated for credit. - SPEA-E 162 Environment and People (3 cr.)
-An interdisciplinary examination of the problems of population, pollution, and natural resources and their implications for society.
-Credit not given for both SPEA-E 162 and E 262. - SPEA-S 162 Honors-Environment and People (3 cr.)
+May be repeated for credit.

+SPEA-E 162 Environment and People (3 cr.)
+Environment and People is an introductory course that examines how humans interact with their environment.
+This course covers multiple topics, centered-around human-environment dimensions of environmental change.
+The overarching objective is to develop an understanding of our impact on the planet and possible solutions to environmental degradation.
+Credit not given for both SPEA-E 162 and E 262.

+SPEA-S 162 Honors-Environment and People (3 cr.)
 Requires consent of SPEA Honors advisor.
-Course covers same content as SPEA-E 162; however, honors students will complete advanced coursework. - SPEA-E 262 Environmental Problems and Solutions (3 cr.)
+Course covers same content as SPEA-E 162; however, honors students will complete advanced coursework.

+SPEA-E 260 Introduction to Water Resources (3 cr.)
+P: SPEA-E 272; any biology course.
+This course provides an introduction to the science and management of water resources.
+Topics include hydrology and the water cycle; a survey of aquatic ecosystems, biota and processes; and an examination of the types and consequences of water pollution and impairment of water resources.

+SPEA-E 262 Environmental Problems and Solutions (3 cr.)
 P: One semester of college-level chemistry.
 An integrated approach to understanding and solving environmental problems.
 Topics may include ecosystem restoration, surface water and groundwater contamination, air pollution, and global environmental change.
-This course is intended primarily for majors in the B.S.E.S. degree program. - SPEA-E 272 Introduction to Environmental Sciences (3 cr.)
+This course is intended primarily for majors in the B.S.E.S. degree program.

+SPEA-E 272 Introduction to Environmental Sciences (3 cr.)
 P: (no P required for Bloomington); a statistics course.
 Application of principles from life and physical sciences to the understanding and management of the environment.
-Emphasis will be placed on (1) the physical and biological restraints on resource availability and use, and (2) the technological and scientific options to solving environmental problems. - SPEA-S 272 Honors-Introduction to Environmental Sciences (3 cr.)
+Emphasis will be placed on (1) the physical and biological restraints on resource availability and use, and (2) the technological and scientific options to solving environmental problems.

+SPEA-S 272 Honors-Introduction to Environmental Sciences (3 cr.)
 Requires consent of SPEA Honors advisor.
-Course covers same content as SPEA-E 272; however, honors students will complete advanced coursework. - SPEA-E 311 Introduction to Risk Assessment and Risk Communication (3 cr.)
+Course covers same content as SPEA-E 272; however, honors students will complete advanced coursework.

+SPEA-E 311 Introduction to Risk Assessment and Risk Communication (3 cr.)
 This course will cover basic human health and risk assessment procedures, as outlined by the various regulatory agencies (especially EPA) and standard setting groups.
-Because risk communication is an integral part of any risk management process, risk communication techniques and applications will be integrated into the course material. - SPEA-S 311 Honors-Introduction to Risk Assessment and Risk Communication (3 cr.)
+Because risk communication is an integral part of any risk management process, risk communication techniques and applications will be integrated into the course material.

+SPEA-S 311 Honors-Introduction to Risk Assessment and Risk Communication (3 cr.)
 Requires consent of SPEA Honors advisor.
-Course covers same content as SPEA-E 311; however, honors students will complete advanced coursework. - SPEA-E 316 Insects and the Environment (3 cr.)
+Course covers same content as SPEA-E 311; however, honors students will complete advanced coursework.

+SPEA-E 316 Insects and the Environment (3 cr.)
 This course introduces insects in the context of their ecological importance, their effects on humans, and the environmental/economic impacts of pest management.
-The course is taught in five modules: Entomology, Insect Pests, Pest Management and Risk Reduction, Policies of Pest

-Management and Bio-diversity, and Pollution Prevention and Benefit-Cost Analysis.
+The course is taught in five modules: Entomology, Insect Pests, Pest Management and Risk Reduction, Policies of Pest Management and Bio-diversity, and Pollution Prevention and Benefit-Cost Analysis.